sejori/nestjs-graphql-sample/README.md

 As for the bonus tasks of auth, sorting and dockerizing: you will see they have been implemented.

-To take the project one step further I also added GitHub action scripts to run all Unit and E2E tests in CI, then CD to fly.io.
-The tests are quite comprehensive, you can run `$ yarn test:cov` for deeper insights, with more time I would likely flesh them out a little more.
+To take the project one step further I also added GitHub action scripts to run all Unit and E2E tests in CI, then deploy to fly.io for CD.
+The tests are quite comprehensive, you can run `$ yarn test:cov` for deeper insights, with more time I would flesh them out more.

-Finally, this app currently has very limited monitoring.
-We would want to use services such as Sentry and AWS X-ray in a production setting 😌
+Finally, in prod we would want to use monitoring & profiling services such as Sentry and AWS X-ray 😌